-The U.S. Department of Agriculture (USDA) reports that in fiscal year 2010, there were 1,334,693 animals in research.
-This number included dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, pigs and sheep.
-It does not include rats of the genus Rattus, mice of the genus Mus, or birds - despite the fact that these animals make up the overwhelming majority of animals in research.
+The US Department of Agriculture (USDA) reports that in fiscal year 2018, there were 780,070 animals used in research in the US, and another 122,717 held in research facilities but not used for regulated activities.
+These numbers include dogs, cats, nonhuman primates, guinea pigs, hamsters, rabbits, pigs and sheep.
+They do not include rats of the genus Rattus, mice of the genus Mus, birds or fish—despite the fact that these animals make up the overwhelming majority of animals in research.

-The number of rats and mice in research is believed to be increasing dramatically - in large part due to studies involving genetic modification.
-Estimates regarding the number of rats, mice and birds in research range from 25 million to over 100 million.
+Annual estimates regarding the number of rats, mice and birds in research range from 25 million to over 100 million.
+Millions of fish and thousands of amphibians are also used.
 As these animals are excluded from protection under the Animal Welfare Act (AWA), there is no accounting to the USDA or any other federal agency of these millions of lives that are sacrificed for research, testing and teaching.

-All animals in research should be treated as humanely as possible.
-Rats, mice and birds, in particular, deserve the legal protection afforded other species via the Animal Welfare Act.
-Researchers doing work with any animal species should use the "3R's" as their guiding principles: replacement (substitution with non-animal methods), reduction (methods of obtaining data using fewer animals), and refinement (methods that alleviate or minimize animal suffering and enhance animal welfare).
+All animals in research deserve to be treated with care and as humanely as possible.
+Rats, mice and birds should receive the same legal protection afforded other warm-blooded animals via the Animal Welfare Act.
+Researchers doing work with any animal species should use the “3Rs” as their guiding principles: replacement (substitution with non-animal methods), reduction (methods of obtaining data using fewer animals), and refinement (methods that alleviate or minimize animal suffering and enhance animal welfare).